About Twitter Cards

 - Add the correct meta tags to the page.

 - Run the URL through the validator tool to test.
-If you are working with a Player Card, request approval for whitelisting.
-All other Cards do not need whitelisting.

 - After testing in the validator or approval of your Player Card, Tweet the URL and see the Card appear below your Tweet in the details view.